 - Parental Neglect: Ruth toward her own children.
 Also, the absent parents whose kids end up at Ruth's house.

 - Police Are Useless: Quite so.
-Meg even reports to Officer Jennings after a domestic incident, yet nothing is done about it.
-Until the end where, Jennings, upon finding a dead Ruth and David telling him about what she did to Meg, decides not to arrest him and rule Ruth's death an accident, while gathering Susan in his arms and removing her from the premises.
+Meg even reports Ruth to Officer Jennings after a domestic incident, yet nothing is done about it.
+Until the end, after it's already too late for Meg.
+Jennings, David's father and another cop in tow, storms Ruth's house looking for David after he fails to come home the previous night.
+After David tells him about what she'd been doing to Meg for several months, well...
+Jennings decides not to arrest him for shoving Ruth down the stairs and rules her death an "accident", while gathering Susan in his arms and removing her from the premises.

 - Ripped from the Headlines: The case is a real life story, although the details, names, and setting have changed.